onflow/cadence/docs/language.md

 All accounts have a `storage` object which contains the stored values of the account.

+All accounts also have a `published` object with contains the published references in an account.
+This will be covered later.

 Account storage is a key-value store where the **keys are types**.
 The stored value must be a subtype of the type it is keyed by.
 This means that if the type `Vault` is used as a key, the value must be a value that has the type `Vault` or is a subtype of `Vault`.

 The index operator `[]` is used for both reading and writing stored values.

+Only the account owner is allowed to read and write to and from the `storage` object.

 ```cadence,file=account-storage.cdc
 // Declare a resource named `Counter`.